 On April 3, the Georgia PSC approved Georgia Power power purchase agreements (PPAs) for the C&I REDI program with two developers building, owning and operating the solar facilities to supply the program.
 The first PPA is with NextEra Energy Resources through its subsidiary Dougherty County Solar, LLC for the 120 MW Dougherty County Solar Facility, located in Albany, Georgia, which is scheduled to begin operation by December 31, 2019.
 The second PPA is with Origis Energy through its subsidiary GA Solar 3, LLC for the 57.5 MW Tanglewood Solar facility, located in Camilla, Georgia, scheduled to begin operation by June 30, 2020.
 Both PPAs have 30-year terms and will provide energy and capacity benefits to Georgia Power.
 Georgia Power will provide all the associated RECs to the customers participating in the C&I REDI Program, which will be retired on their behalf for the duration of the terms of their customer agreements.

-is it safe to buy accutane from canada Strategically Growing Renewable Energy
+buy a heart lyrics Strategically Growing Renewable Energy

 Through programs and projects developed in coordination with the Georgia PSC, Georgia Power is committed to maintaining a diverse generation portfolio and helping all customers with their renewable energy needs.
 With 970 MW* of solar capacity currently online, the company continues to have the largest voluntary renewable portfolio in the nation and expects to add up to 1,600 MW* of additional renewable capacity by 2021.
 Most recently, the company introduced Community Solar, a program for residential customers that gives subscribers a bill credit based on actual solar energy production at Georgia Power’s Community Solar facilities.
 To learn more about Georgia Power’s optional subscription programs such as Community Solar and Simple Solar, as well as solar tools and resources for customers, visit www.GeorgiaPower.com/Solar.